 5.2 Establishment and Placement

-Describe how the establishment and placement of the SILC ensures its independence with respect to the DSU and all other State agencies.
+Describe how the establishment and placement of the SILC ensures its independence with respect to the DSE and all other State agencies.
 Refer to the SPIL Instructions for more information about completing this section.

 The NVSILC was established by state Executive Order.
 Governor Brian Sandoval designated the Department of Health and Human Services, Aging and Disability Services as the Designated State Agency on September 9, 2015.
 The language change to Designated State Entity (DSE) will be reflective with the approval of the Nevada SPIL.
 The NVSILC is an autonomous body supported through the DSE which ensures its independence from State influence.
 The membership is appointed by the Governor.
 It sets its own agenda and plans independent living activities in the state in cooperation with the DSE (Nevada Aging and Disability Services Division).
 The SILC is responsible for the joint development of the State Plan, as well as the review, monitoring, and evaluation of the implementation of the State Plan.